WertherLiu/WertherLiu.github.io/content/authors/admin/_index.md

       - Probility Theory, Mathematical Statistics, Stochastic Process
       - Geometric topology, Functional Analysis

-  -Undergraduate Thesis: Fiscal Decentralization and Economic Growth in late Qing Dynasty
+  - Undergraduate Thesis: Fiscal Decentralization and Economic Growth in late Qing Dynasty
     summary: |
       In this paper, we borrow the "M-form" and "U-form" of economic organization to portray the two fiscal systems of the former Qing Dynasty and the late Qing Dynasty, and construct a model to compare the two systems.
       The paper argues that in the late Qing, where official corruption and information asymmetry were serious, this decentralized system was conducive to leveraging local information advantages and stimulating social innovation.